 CDLC ministry and outreach of Prince of Peace Lutheran Church, is a nationally accredited, non-profit Christian preschool for children ages 3 to 5.
-It was founded in 1971, and began with 30 students.
-Currently CDLC serves over 150 children each week.
+It was founded in 1971 and began with 30 students.
+Currently CDLC serves over 125 children each week.

 Child Development and Learning Center welcomes all families and celebrates each child as a gift from God.
 We develop strong self-esteem in our children by guiding them to grow spiritually, socially, emotionally, physically and cognitively.

 CDLC is licensed to serve 100 children per session by the Department of Human Services in the State of Minnesota.
 Ten children are enrolled per class.
 CDLC meets and exceeds the State’s guidelines for preschools.

 CDLC is a nationally accredited program through the National Association for the Education of Young Children (NAEYC).
 NAEYC Accreditation of Early Learning Programs provides a transformative quality-improvement system—a rigorous process programs can engage in to meet the highest program standards for quality early learning.
 NAEYC has set 10 standards (Relationships, Curriculum, Teaching, Assessment of Child Progress, Health, Teachers, Families, Community Relationships, Physical Environment, Leadership and Management) for early childhood.
 To earn accreditation, programs must meet all 10 standards.
-For more information about the NAEYC you can go to NAEYC for Families | Research-based information for families.
+For more information about the NAEYC you can visit families.naeyc.org.

 Programs receive a Rating of One, Two, Three or Four Stars.
 Parent Aware Ratings are based on demonstrated use of practices that best prepare children for kindergarten.
 Each rating level builds on the previous.

 CDLC is blessed with wonderful and highly qualified staff.
 Many of our staff members have been a part of the CDLC family for many years as parents, staff members and even as CDLC students.
 Our staff consists of teachers, aides and administrators.
 Our staff members hold Associates, Bachelor’s and Master’s degrees as well as participating in on-going training to maintain the high standards of our program.
 All of our staff members are certified in CPR and first aid.

-The Advisory Committee is a resource for CDLC to help to facilitate the decision making processes of our school.
+The Advisory Committee is a resource for CDLC to help to facilitate the decision-making processes of our school.
 The Advisory Committee is composed of 9 members plus a Staff Representative and the Director.
 A liaison of Prince of Peace Church Council and representatives of the Prince of Peace administration will also attend Advisory Committee Meetings.
 Parent concerns may be addressed to administration or the Advisory Committee.

-Children who are toilet trained and 3 years old by December 1 of the current school year through 5 years of age are welcome and valued at CDLC
+Children who are toilet trained and 3 years old by December 1 of the current school year through 5 years of age are welcome and valued at CDLC.

 CDLC admits students of any race, color, national or ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the preschool.
 It does not discriminate on the basis of race, color, national or ethnic origin in administration of its educational policies, admission policies, scholarship and loan programs, and athletic or other school-administered programs.